Explore All Topics

 • Excluded employer-provided adoption benefits

-If you and your spouse file separate returns, the phase-out range is $0-$10,000.
-So, you can’t claim the IRA deduction if your modified AGI is more than $10,000.
+If you and your spouse file separate returns, the income limit (phase-out range) is $0 to $10,000.
+So, you can’t claim the IRA deduction if your MAGI is more than $10,000.

 You’re considered unmarried for purposes of the IRA deduction limitation if you’re married but: